-The war in Ukraine that commenced with the russian invasion of Ukraine on 24 February 2022 is still ongoing.
-The military attack has led, and continues to lead, to significant casualties, dislocation of the population, damage to infrastructure and disruption to economic activity in Ukraine.
-Sea ports and airports remain closed and many roads and bridges have been damaged or destroyed, further crippling transportation and logistics.
-Thanks to the rapid adaptation by businesses and households to the new conditions and improved results of in the second half of 2022, the decline in real GDP for the whole 2022 is estimated at 30.4% (±2%).
-According to the National Bank of Ukraine's (hereafter "NBU") most recent forecast, the NBU expects growth in real GDP to be weak in 2023 at 2%, increasing in 2024 to 4.3%, an accelerating in 2025 to 6.4%, however, the outlook could worsen sharply if the conflict lasts longer.
+The full-scale war in Ukraine that commenced with the russian invasion of Ukraine on 24 February 2022 is still ongoing.
+The military attack has led, and continues to lead, to significant casualties, dislocation of the population, damage to infrastructure and disruption of economic activity in Ukraine.
+Thanks to the rapid adaptation by businesses and households to the new conditions and improved results of in the second half of 2022, the decline in real GDP for the whole 2022 was at 29.1% with a following growth of 5.3% in 2023.
+According to the National Bank of Ukraine's (hereafter "NBU") most recent forecast, the NBU expects growth in real GDP to be weak in 2024 at 3.6%, increasing in 2025 to 5.8% with a 4.5% in 2026, however, the outlook could be changed sharply.

 The war caused a disruption of supply chains, a decrease in supply of some goods, higher business costs, physical destruction of production facilities and infrastructure (in the energy sector in particular), and temporary occupation of some territories.
-Persistently high energy prices and record-high inflation in partner countries also fuelled price pressures in Ukraine.
+Persistently high energy prices and record high inflation in partner countries in 2022 also amplified price pressures in Ukraine.
 Inflation expectations of businesses and households increased markedly.
 This was reflected in deteriorating maturity structure of bank deposits and higher spending on some durable goods, primarily imported goods.
-In the second half of 2022 inflation has stabilized, although it remains high at 26.6% as of the end of 2022; according to the NBU recent forecast it will decrease to 14.8% in 2023.
+In the second half of 2022 inflation has stabilized and decreased from annualized 26.6% in 2022 to 5.1% as of the end of 2023; according to the NBU recent forecast annualized inflation in 2024 is expected at the level of 8.2% and it will decrease to 5.8% in 2025.

 The Government has implemented emergency measures to stabilize markets and the economy, but the country faces large fiscal and external financing gaps.
 Ukrainian authorities have continued to service their external debt obligations and the country's payment system remains operational, with banks open and mostly liquid.
-International organizations (IMF, EBRD, EU, World Bank), along with individual countries and charities, are providing Ukraine with financing, donations and material support.
+International organizations (IMF, EBRD, EU, World Bank), along with individual countries and charities, have been providing Ukraine with financing, donations and material support.

-In June 2022, the NBU established the key policy rate at 25% p.a. compared with its previous level of 10% p.a.
-The updated forecast envisages maintaining this unchanged at least until Q1 2024.
-The NBU switched from a flexible to a fixed exchange rate regime at UAH 29.25 for 1 USD on the FX market to ensure the sound and stable operation of the country's financial system.
-Effective 21 July 2022, the NBU changed the official exchange rate of UAH against US Dollar by 25% and fixed it at a new level of UAH 36.57 as well as took additional measures to balance the foreign exchange market and support resilience of economy during the war.
+In June 2022, the NBU established the key policy rate at 25% p.a. compared with its previous level of 10% p.a. and switched from a flexible to a fixed exchange rate regime at UAH 29.25 for 1 USD on the FX market.
+Effective 21 July 2022, the NBU changed the official exchange rate of UAH against US Dollar by 25% and fixed it at the level of UAH 36.57.
+Since 3 October 2023, the NBU has shifted to the regime of managed flexibility of the UAH/ USD exchange rate.
+On 15 December 2023, the NBU decreased the key policy rate from 16% p.a. to 15% p.a.
+All these measures were designed to preserve the stability of the Ukrainian financial system, support resilience of economy and functioning of critical infrastructure.

 Despite the current unstable situation, the banking system remains stable, with sufficient liquidity even as martial law continues, all banking services are available to its customers, both legal entities and individuals.